Galapagos Islands Vacation | Vacations to Galapagos Islands, Tour

 How far in advance should I book?

+Is it best to book a trip to the Galapagos four to 12 months in advance.
 To confirm your desired start date, it is recommended that you book as far in advance as possible.
 For popular travel times such as the Christmas season, departures typically reach capacity a year-and-a-half to two years in advance.
 The Lodge Adventure does offer flexible start dates, so contact us for more information.

 What do I need to bring to snorkel and what is the experience like?